FaizRasool/threetiertemplate/README.md

 > 2. Additional risks that relate to granting access to facilities and information systems are controlled and managed by Microsoft teams, including physical and network level access to facilities and Microsoft resources.

-*Secure consumer management:** Consumers should be provided with the tools required to help them securely manage their service.
+*Secure consumer management:* Consumers should be provided with the tools required to help them securely manage their service.
 > Customers administer their Azure resources through the Azure portal, which provides access to all virtual machines, databases, cloud services, and
 > other resources configured for the customer’s account.
 Web access to the Azure portal is secured by industry-standard Transport Layer Security (TLS) 1.2
 > connections using 2048-bit RSA/SHA256 encryption keys, as recommended by CESG/NCSC .
 Role-based access controls are provided to enable customers to provide
 > limited access to Azure management resources for specific users and groups.

-*Identity and authentication:** Access to all service interfaces (for consumers and providers) should be limited to authenticated and authorised individuals.
+*Identity and authentication* Access to all service interfaces (for consumers and providers) should be limited to authenticated and authorised individuals.
 > Azure provides services to help track identity as well as integrate it with identity stores that may already be in use.
 Azure AD is a comprehensive identity and access management service for the cloud that helps secure access to data in on-premises and cloud applications.

-*External interface protection:** All external or less trusted interfaces of the service should be identified and have appropriate protections to defend against attacks through them.
+*External interface protection:* All external or less trusted interfaces of the service should be identified and have appropriate protections to defend against attacks through them.
 > Microsoft employs a method it calls “Red Teaming” to improve Azure security controls and processes through regular penetration testing.

-*Secure service administration:**The methods used by the service provider’s administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
+*Secure service administration:* The methods used by the service provider’s administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
 > Azure infrastructure operations personnel are required to use secure admin workstations (SAWs; also known as privileged access workstations, or PAWs).
 The SAW approach is an extension of the well-established recommended practice to use separate admin and user accounts for administrative personnel.

-*Audit information provision to consumers:** Consumers should be provided with the audit records they need to monitor access to their service and the data held within it.
+*Audit information provision to consumers:* Consumers should be provided with the audit records they need to monitor access to their service and the data held within it.
 > Azure Log Analytics collects records of the events occurring within an organisation’s systems and networks as soon as they occur, before anyone can tamper with them, and allows different types of analysis by correlating data across multiple computers.

-*Secure use of the service by the consumer:** Consumers have certain responsibilities when using a cloud service in order for this use to remain secure, and for their data to be adequately protected.
+*Secure use of the service by the consumer:* Consumers have certain responsibilities when using a cloud service in order for this use to remain secure, and for their data to be adequately protected.
 > Azure Security Center helps consumers prevent, detect, and respond to threats with increased visibility into and control over the security of their Azure resources.
 > It provides integrated security monitoring and policy management across Azure subscriptions, helps detect threats that might otherwise go unnoticed,